RafaelAmauri/Z-Tensor/README.md

 - PSNR ≥ 40 dB / SSIM ≥ 0.95: excellent fidelity, visually indistinguishable
 - PSNR ≥ 30 dB / SSIM ≥ 0.90: good fidelity

+## What are the features?

+- **End-to-end GPU pipeline.** BGR→YUV, blur, Sobel, chroma subsampling, frame differencing, and histogram computation are all PyTorch ops.
+The CPU only handles the final Zstandard pass, since Zstandard doesn't run on GPU.
+This means the encoding runs fast on the GPU and only uses the CPU when needed.
+The whole pipeline also runs in parallel on the CPU in case the user does not have a GPU.
+- **Scene-aware keyframes.** Instead of placing an I-frame every N frames, Z-Tensor finds scene boundaries by looking at how much the grayscale histogram changes between consecutive frames.
+Within each scene, it picks the frame with the highest edge content as the keyframe, so the I-frame is the sharpest possible reference for the P-frames to follow.
+- **Frame differencing.** P-frames are stored as the deltas against the previous frame, and the decoder reconstructs them with a cumulative sum within each scene.
+- **Chroma subsampling.** All three canonical modes are implemented: full (4:4:4), half-width (4:2:2), and quarter (4:2:0).
+The U and V planes are downsampled with 2D average pooling on the GPU.
+- **Optional residual quantization.** A linear mode divides the frame deltas by 2 and stores them as `int8`, trading a very small fidelity hit for a measurable reduction in file size.
+- **VRAM budget.** You tell Z-Tensor how much memory it can use and the histogram stage batches automatically to stay under that limit.
+- **CPU or GPU.** Pass `-device cpu` or a CUDA index and it will use that device!

+---

+## How does the encode pipeline work?

+1. Read the video into a `(frames, H, W, 3)` BGR tensor on the chosen device.
+2. Convert to grayscale and apply a 3×3 box blur to make the histograms more robust to noise.
+3. Compute a 256-bin intensity histogram per frame, batched to respect the VRAM budget.
+4. Compare frame histograms to find frames where the histogram change is both a local peak and exceeds `mean + 1σ` of all deltas.
+This finds sudden scene changes and treats them as cuts in the video.
+5. Within each scene selected above, run Sobel edge detection and pick the frame with the highest edge variance as the scene's I-frame.
+6. Optionally convert to YUV for chroma subsampling.
+7. For every non-I-frame, replace it with `frame - previous_frame`.
+8. Optionally quantize the frame deltas for a smaller filesize.
+9. Serialize the file with a header (pixel format, quantization mode, color plane count, I-frame indices, plane shapes) followed by the plane bytes, and compress the whole byte array with Zstandard.

+The decoder reverses this: Zstandard decompress → parse header → per-scene cumulative sum to reconstruct P-frames → interpolate the subsampled chroma planes if chroma subsampling was used, → YUV→BGR → clip to `uint8` -> save as a watchable video!

 ---